haunt-digital/silverstripe-importexport/README.md

 Import and export data from SilverStripe in various forms, including CSV.
 This module serves as a replacement/overhaul of BulkLoader functionality found in the framework.

+This module is a fork of the [original](https://github.com/burnbright/silverstripe-importexport) module

 ## The loading process

 1. Raw data is retrieved from a source (`BulkLoaderSource`).